dmeehan/douglasmeehan/content/projects/aware-animal-welfare-daily-management-interface.md

 > AWARE Institute is an independent consulting organization with the mission of supporting advancements in animal welfare through assessment, research, and education.

 AWARE Institute is an independent consulting organization with the mission of supporting advancements in animal welfare through assessment, research, and education.
-They consist of a group of Phds in animal behavior that consult with zoos and research organizations on how to best care for and enrich the lives of animals in captivity.
+They are a group of Phd's in animal behavior that consult with zoos and research organizations on how to best care for and enrich the lives of animals in captivity.

 ![AWARE Institute Logo](/assets/aware-logo.png "AWARE Institute")